 - Rainwater Harvesting

 All these solutions can deal with either the excess water from a permeable driveway, or they can be used with a traditional drive construction.
-All the runoff water should be channelled to them to be absorbed or removed, meaning that it does not end up in the drainage system.
+All the runoff water should be channeled to them to be absorbed or removed, meaning that it does not end up in the drainage system.

 Here are the relative advantages and disadvantages of each solution: